GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 Note that if you choose this option, you still need to make a `lib` directory and run the `install` command.
 These tasks are outlined in steps one and three of the **Libraries and `app.yaml`** section.
 In addition to these tasks, some constants in the `main.py` file still need to be changed to suit your GCS bucket names.
 Look for the constants THUMBNAIL_BUCKET, PHOTO_BUCKET, NUM_NOTIFICATIONS_TO_DISPLAY, and MAX_LABELS immediately after the imports at the top of the file.

-The rest of this tutorial assumes that you did not clone the above git repository, and are building the application from scratch.
+The rest of this tutorial assumes that you did not copy the default code, and are building the application from scratch.

 ### Libraries and `app.yaml`